Jump to:

 Social role and social support system

-Professional Issues
+Professional issues

 At different disease stages

-New onset/acute: In the acute care setting, treatment will focus on the management of ICP and other injuries.
+In the acute care setting, treatment will focus on the management of ICP and other injuries.
 Prevention of secondary complications of immobility such as contractures and skin breakdown should also occur.
 Acute care physical and occupational therapists can fabricate temporary splints for the extremities as needed to maintain range of motion.
 Medication management may be necessary for treatment of paroxysmal autonomic instability, electrolyte disturbances, seizures and spasticity or dystonia.

-Subacute: The subacute management of TBI includes ongoing monitoring of range of motion and splinting as needed, management of spasticity or dystonia as it evolves, constipation and incontinence management, monitoring of nutritional status with appropriate assessment and supplementation, and assessment and treatment of swallow function as alertness improves.
+The subacute management of TBI includes ongoing monitoring of range of motion and splinting as needed, management of spasticity or dystonia as it evolves, constipation and incontinence management, monitoring of nutritional status with appropriate assessment and supplementation, and assessment and treatment of swallow function as alertness improves.

-Children who are younger at the time of injury may not show the true nature of their cognitive deficits until they reach school age and cognitive demands are increased.
+Children who are younger at the time of injury may not show the true extent of their cognitive deficits until they reach school age and cognitive demands are increased.
 For adolescents and young adults, recommendations for a driving evaluation and vocational rehabilitation services may be appropriate.

 Coordination of care